dreadl0ck/netcap/docs/untitled.md

 ## Encoders

 Encoders take care of converting decoded packet data into protocol buffers for the audit records.
-Two types of encoders exist: the [Layer Encoder](https://github.com/dreadl0ck/netcap/blob/master/encoder/layerEncoder.go), which operates on _gopacket_ layer types, and the [Custom Encoder](https://github.com/dreadl0ck/netcap/blob/master/encoder/customEncoder.go), for which any desired logic can be implemented, including decoding application layer protocols that are not yet supported by gopacket or protocols that require stream reassembly.
+Two types of decoders exist: the [Layer Encoder](https://github.com/dreadl0ck/netcap/blob/master/encoder/layerEncoder.go), which operates on _gopacket_ layer types, and the [Custom Encoder](https://github.com/dreadl0ck/netcap/blob/master/encoder/customEncoder.go), for which any desired logic can be implemented, including decoding application layer protocols that are not yet supported by gopacket or protocols that require stream reassembly.

 ## Unknown Protocols